-The General Fund is projected to increase \$31.9 million when comparing actual results for fiscal year 2022-2023 of \$372.8 million to projected revenue for fiscal year 2023-2024 of \$404.7 million.
+The General Fund is projected to increase \$4.3 million when comparing actual results for fiscal year 2023-2024 of \$405.9 million to projected revenue for fiscal year 2024-2025 of \$410.2 million.
 This difference results from various increases and decreases in our revenue streams, transfers, and fund balance:

-- (1) Federal Direct revenues, including Federal Impact Aid and ROTC, are estimated to be approximately \$3.3 million less; - (2) Federal revenues through state are estimated to be approximately \$27.0 million less (Includes One-Time ESSER Allocations); - (3) State revenues, including Florida Education Finance Program, are estimated to be \$19.0 million more; - (4) Local revenues, including District school taxes, are estimated to be \$12.6 million more; - (5) Transfer from capital improvement funds is estimated to be \$1.4 million more; and - (6) Beginning fund balance decreased by \$13.3 million.
+(1) Federal Direct revenues, including Federal Impact Aid and ROTC, are estimated to be approximately \$4.8 million less mainly due to larger than normal Federal Impact Aid receipts.

+- (2) State revenues, including Florida Education Finance Program, are estimated to be \$26.1 million more.
+The large increase of \$22.9 million in Revenue 3310 FEFP includes \$15.9 million that will be pulled back by the State mid-year, making the true projected increase \$7.0 million. - (3) Local revenues, including District school taxes, are estimated to be \$5.7 million less, mainly due to the projected reduction of \$3.5 million in Revenue 3431 Interest on Investments.
+Market unknowns make it unwise to project additional interest. - (4) Transfer from capital improvement funds is estimated to be \$2.9 million more, mainly due to a \$2.0 million increase for bus driver salaries and benefits. - (5) Beginning fund balance decreased by \$13.1 million due to use of one-time ESSER funding.
+The beginning fund balance is now more along the line of fiscal year 2022-2023.

-The transfer from capital improvement funds represents approximately 36% of the Local Capital Outlay millage (1.500 mill monies).
-These funds will be used for maintenance of school district facilities, leases of instructional computers, and payment of salaries and benefits for school bus drivers.
+The transfer from capital improvement funds represents approximately 43% of the Local Capital Outlay millage (1.500 mill monies).
+These funds will be used for maintenance of school district facilities, leases of instructional computers, enterprise software, and payment of salaries and benefits for school bus drivers.

 The general fund includes operating revenue and categoricals/restricted funds.
-Even though the General Fund is projected to increase by \$31.9 million, the projected increase in funding that may be used for operating expenditures, including class size reduction, is only \$12.7 million as shown in the table below (in millions).
+Even though the General Fund is projected to increase by \$4.3 million, the projected increase in funding that may be used for operating expenditures, including class size reduction, is only \$1.5 million as shown in the table on the next page (in millions).